 This article will help you understand the process of anesthesia, and empower you to ask the important questions you can, and should, ask of your pet’s medical team to help minimize your pet’s anesthetic risk.

 Anesthesia occurs in several steps, with opportunities at each step to minimize risks for your pet.
-Below I present a simple outline of the steps involved in anesthesia.
+Below is a simple outline of the steps involved in anesthesia.

 - Assessment.
 Anesthesia starts with an assessment of your pet’s health.
 The veterinary medical team will assemble any needed medical history and lab results, and perform a physical exam.
 Here is where they could be assigning an anesthetic risk factor and determining if any specific interventions might be helpful to reduce anesthetic risk for your pet.
 Complications such as low blood pressure, shallow breathing, low body temperature, slow heart rate, and delayed recovery from anesthesia can all be anticipated and planned for during the assessment stage.
 An anesthesia plan can provide guidance for prevention, recognition and treatment of anesthetic complications.